rsvelc/rv-product-portfolio/README.md

-## Welcome to my brain
+## Welcome to Ramya Velchuri's Product Portfolio. <br>
-Organised into folders, finally. <br>
-This is where I put the things I'm building.
+This is Ramya Velchuri's product portfolio, where I put the things I'm building.
 Some are finished.
 Some are "finished".
-All of them started because something annoyed me enough that I decided to just make a thing.
+All of them started because something annoyed me enough that I decided just to make a thing.

 What's in here:
 <br>